taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch2_p00_teaser-01.jpg" alt="Chapter 2 title page" caption="Chapter 2 title page, 'The First VIRS'.
 Art by Miguel Soler Montellano, Lettering by Danbee Kim." %}

+Listen to the [demo EP album of songs from *The First VIRS*, called "Pilot Data"](https://soundcloud.com/taunsquared/sets/pilot-data-an-aronauts-ep){:target="_blank"}!
+You can also learn more about the creation of these songs, read full lyrics, and watch videos of live performances by visiting [my blog post about the EP album](http://www.danbeekim.org/brainplay/2017-09-14-Pilot-Data-Aronauts-EP/){:target="_blank"}.

 ## What do you mean, a graphic novel thesis?

-As part of my PhD thesis in neuroscience, [17 artists](http://www.danbeekim.org/VIRS/credits){:target="_blank"} and I are creating a [hard science fiction](https://en.wikipedia.org/wiki/Hard_science_fiction){:target="_blank"} graphic novel which imagines how some of today's cutting-edge science and technology might become deeply embedded into daily life.
-By presenting this world through the eyes of an average teenager of the future, we hope our story can help more people connect and engage with scientific research.
+As part of my PhD thesis in neuroscience, [17 artists](http://www.danbeekim.org/VIRS/credits){:target="_blank"} and I are creating a [hard science fiction](https://en.wikipedia.org/wiki/Hard_science_fiction){:target="_blank"} graphic novel which imagines how some of today's cutting-edge science and technology might become deeply embedded into daily life of the future.
+By presenting this world through the eyes of an average teenager, we hope our story can help more people connect and engage with the *long-term goals* of scientific research.

 The story has 7 chapters, 7 scientific diagrams, and 3 dream sequences, and I've divided the illustration work amongst [my 17 collaborators](http://www.danbeekim.org/VIRS/credits){:target="_blank"} so that we can finish in time for my thesis deadline.
 This project also makes a great case study for the benefits and impact of massive collaborations between artists and scientists.
 I've been documenting our collaborative process on [this github repository](https://github.com/taunsquared/graphic-novel-thesis){:target="_blank"}, and will publish a methods section in my thesis that details the lessons learned and insights gained from coordinating such a huge project.

-You can find the [full story script here]( https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-02-09_Script-Milestone2.md){:target="_blank"}, and the [in-progress illustrated pages here](https://www.dropbox.com/sh/a6zzhwkvqngkuzz/AAAvoN1KMmM6ssf3imcDh-fma?dl=0){:target="_blank"}.
+You can find the [full story script here](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-04-04_Script-Final.md){:target="_blank"}, and some of the [in-progress illustrated pages here](https://www.dropbox.com/sh/a6zzhwkvqngkuzz/AAAvoN1KMmM6ssf3imcDh-fma?dl=0){:target="_blank"}.

 ## Why write a science fiction graphic novel as part of your thesis?

 Humans have engaged in storytelling since the beginning of our history as a species, and every culture around the world has at its core a rich collection of stories.
 To this day, we create and share stories in countless formats.

 Stories help us remember and pass on complex information, gain perspective on difficult situations, and expand our capacity for empathy.
-[The nearly universal success of stories as effective tools for good communication, powerful connection, and deep insight lead many to suspect a deeply fundamental connection between storytelling and the evolution and development of human brains](https://github.com/taunsquared/graphic-novel-thesis/tree/master/Papers/NeuroscienceOfStorytelling){:target="_blank"}.
+[The wide-spread success of stories as effective tools for good communication, powerful connection, and deep insight lead many to suspect a fundamental connection between storytelling and the evolution and development of human brains](https://github.com/taunsquared/graphic-novel-thesis/tree/master/Papers/NeuroscienceOfStorytelling){:target="_blank"}.
 Humans are very social beings, and stories demonstrate enormous power when it comes to coordinating human ideas and actions.

 For instance, [the Golden Age of Science Fiction](https://en.wikipedia.org/wiki/Golden_Age_of_Science_Fiction){:target="_blank"} (1930s to 1960s) has had an enormous influence on current research programmes and engineering goals.
 Many adults who currently work on space exploration, robotics, or brain-computer interfaces grew up in a culture fascinated by the fictional stories of authors like Issac Asimov and Arthur C. Clark.
 The science fiction genre thus expands the toolkit of storytelling to include simulations of incredible futures, as a way to grapple with the knowledge that there are things we don't even know we don't know, and to imagine how we might face it.